scmacdon/AWSTracker/Readme.md

-#  Creating an AWS Tracking Application using Spring Boot and AWS Services
+#  Creating a Secure AWS Tracking Application using Spring Boot and AWS Services

 You can develop an AWS web application that tracks and reports on items by using these Amazon Web Services: